- 1 x 900g/2lb lean topside joint

 - Remove the joint from the oven, cover and leave to rest for 5-10 minutes.

 - Meanwhile, prepare the gravy, spoon off any excess oil from the tin, leaving about 30ml/2tbsp of any meat juices.
-Place the roasting tin over a medium heat and sprinkle over the flour.
+Place the roasting tin over medium heat and sprinkle over the flour.
 Stir well with a small whisk or spoon, gradually add the stock and wine, and stir again, scraping the base of the pan to release any sediment.

 - Add any meat juices from the platter, adjust the seasoning, if required and simmer for 8-10 minutes, stirring occasionally or until reduced to a well-flavoured gravy.
 Strain the gravy before serving.